 - every possible step is taken to reduce the numbers of animals used, and to significantly reduce their suffering and improve their welfare.

 For updates on our work to help lab animals, along with general news and views relating to animal experiments, follow us at: @RSPCA_LabAnimal

 - It is estimated that more than 100 million animals are used in experiments each year across the world.
 Attitudes to animals, and the legislation in place regarding their use and welfare, vary widely between countries.

 - In the UK, the use of animals in experiments is regulated by the Animals (Scientific Procedures) Act 1986 - which is administered by the Animals in Science Regulation Unit of the Home Office.
-Under this law, all breeding and use of animals has to be carried out in licenced premises, the research itself has to be set out in a project licence application which is submitted to the Home Office for authorisation, and the people carrying out the research also have to be licenced.
+Under this law, all breeding and use of animals has to be carried out in licensed premises, the research itself has to be set out in a project licence application which is submitted to the Home Office for authorisation, and the people carrying out the research also have to be licensed.